ajinChen/Amazon-Product-Analysis/README.md

 ## Review Analysis
-...
 In this part, we analyzed the review content of Amazon product users since review is a cirtical part to understand the users' bahavior and pattern.
-We adapted some `NLP` technologies, including `parsing`, `tokenization`, `stemming` and sentiment analysis.
+We adapted some `NLP` technologies, including `parsing`, `tokenization`, `stemming` and `sentiment analysis`.

 These are partial codes of calculating sentiment scores by review content:
 ```python